Zach Von Rosenberg: Baseball career

+Football career

 College career

-Von Rosenberg joined the LSU Tigers football as a walk-on and redshirted his true freshman season.
+Von Rosenberg joined the LSU Tigers football team as a walk-on and redshirted his true freshman season.
 He initially was tried out as a quarterback and tight end before LSU's coaches had him practice as a punter.
 Von Rosenberg became the team's primary punter early in his redshirt freshman season and was named to the Southeastern Conference (SEC) All-Freshman team after punting 36 times for an average of 43.3 yards.
 He was named second-team All-SEC the following season after finishing second in the conference with 45.7 yard per punt on 51 attempts.
 As a redshirt junior, Von Rosenberg punted 47 times with a 42.8 yard average as the Tigers won the 2020 National Championship.
 As a redshirt senior, he was named second-team All-SEC after averaging 43.9 yards on 59 punts.

 Professional career

 On May 4, 2021, Von Rosenberg signed with the Minnesota Vikings as an undrafted free agent following the 2021 NFL draft.
-He was waived by the Vikings on June 15, 2021.
+He was waived by the Vikings on June 15.